Video: Mini tablets comparison

-- Device overview This includes physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight
+- Device overview Physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight.

-- Internet and emails covers how easy it is to set up and use email, browse the internet and use internet services including social networking.
+- Internet and emails How easy it is to set up and use email, browse the internet and use internet services including social networking.

-- Ease of use focuses on buttons, the keyboard and how easy it is to handle and use the device.
+- Ease of use Buttons, the keyboard and how easy it is to handle and use the device.

-- Screen quality includes all aspects of the screen from performance to useability.
+- Screen quality All aspects of the screen from performance to usability.

 - Battery The lifetime of the battery is an important feature in its own right.

-- Backup and security increasingly important in the use of tablets is the security of your data, whether it's secure, access to the tablet, backing up of data and recovery from failures.
+- Backup and security Security of your data, access to the tablet, backing up of data and recovery from failures.